kikotomaz/ditto/README.md

 	├── condsiderations
 	└── world.know *

-`*` indicates a file requried for ditto to run
+`*` indicates a file requried for Ditto to run

 ## Knowledges
 each project is configured with different "knowledges" (`.know` files)

 * `characters/`: this directory is where you will store all the information relating to the behavior of your characters.
-Each character can contain one of these files, but only `personal.know` is mandatory for ditto to generate dialogue.
+Each character can contain one of these files, but only `personal.know` is mandatory for Ditto to generate dialogue.
 	* `personal.know`: information on how the character ACTS.
 This is where the character is informed on their personality and backstory
 	* `physical.know`: information on what the character LOOKS LIKE.
 This is not neccesary but enables the character to understand and make references made to its
 	* `etc.know`: any other information this character should know, such as common knowledge or the physical appearances of friends.